port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/sync-data-to-catalog.md

 Once installed, you can customize and extend these integrations to fit your exact needs.

 :::info custom integrations
-Don't see the tool you wish to integrate with Port in the available integrations?
+Don't see the tool you wish to integrate with Port in the available integrations below?
 We provide you with the required tools to model your data and ingest it with ease, see [`Create a custom integration`](/build-your-software-catalog/custom-integration).
 :::

-## Available plug & play integrations
+## Integration process

 Generally, integrating a platform/tool with Port consists of 3 steps: